JPStrydom/Generate-React-Code/README.md

 Given the following example code generation command:
 ```
-npm run gen-redux-code -- -R
+npm run gen-react-code -- -R
 ```
-The following file/folder structure will be generated (_take note that adding the `-R` parameter will cause only the Redux core files to be generated, irrespective of the other parameters_):
+The following file/folder structure will be generated (_take note that adding the `-R` parameter will cause only the

+core files to be generated, irrespective of the other parameters_):
 ```
 project
 └───src